 708.7.1 Supply

-Due to practical and physical limitations Council cannot guarantee an uninterrupted or constant supply of water in all circumstances, or the continuous maintenance of any particular pressure, but shall do its best to meet the continuity of supply levels of Section 708.6, subject to the exemptions contained in Sections 708.7.3 and 708.7.4.
+Due to practical and physical limitations Council cannot guarantee an uninterrupted or constant supply of water in all circumstances, or the continuous maintenance of any particular pressure.
+Council will do its best to meet the continuity of supply levels of Section 708.6, subject to the exemptions contained in Sections 708.7.3 and 708.7.4.

-Where works of a permanent or temporary nature are planned which will affect an existing supply, Council shall consult with, or inform or give notice to all known customers likely to be substantially affected.
+Where works of a permanent or temporary nature are planned which will affect an existing supply, Council shall inform or give notice to, all known customers likely to be substantially affected.

 708.7.2 Uninterrupted Service